kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/default-applications-catalog/cert-manager/_index.en.md

 # What is Cert-Manager?

-Cert-Manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates.
+Cert-Manager adds certificates and certificate issuers as resource types in Kubernetes clusters.
+It simplifies the process of obtaining, renewing and using certificates.

 It can issue certificates from a variety of supported sources, including Let's Encrypt, HashiCorp Vault, and Venafi as well as private PKI.